mposolda/many-portal-containers/README.md

 EXAMPLE STEPS FOR CREATE AND DEPLOY 10 SAMPLE CONTAINERS ON SEPARATE DATABASES
 ==============================================================================

-1) Build with "mvn clean install"
+1) Build with "mvn clean install" (You will need maven 3.0.4 or newer)

 2) Configure your GateIn to run with MySQL.
 It means: